cmota/Unsplash/README.md

 # Unsplash

 Unsplash application for Android, WearOS, Desktop, iOS and Web.
-Built using Kotlin Multiplatform and Compose with ❤️
+Built using Kotlin Multiplatform and Compose with ❤️.

+The following projects share 100% of their logic and UI:
+- androidApp
+- desktopApp
+- iosApp-compose
+- webApp-wasm

+You can find it:
+- logic: shared-logic
+- screens: shared-ui

 👉 [Presentation][1]

 ## Set up the environment

-You're going to need Android Studio (at least Arctic Fox version) with the KMM plugin installed.
+You're going to need Android Studio with the KMM plugin installed.

 ### Running the apps